leonlinsx/minimal-mistakes/_posts/2020-11-04-investment-banking.md

 ## Main

 I've had to explain to a few people what investment banking's actually about recently, and I figured I might as well do a short primer here as well.

-Particularly given the mismatch between expectations and reality, hopefully this will help clarify things.
+Especially given the mismatch between expectations and reality, hopefully this will help clarify things.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/banking/banking 1.png)

-Investment banking is generally not about investing, despite my parents' refusal to accept the fact.
-I've been trying to find the etymology of when "merchant banking" turned into "investment banking," but no luck so far.
+**Investment banking is generally not about investing,** despite my parents' never seeming to have understood that.
+Sidenote: I've been trying to find the etymology of when "merchant banking" turned into "investment banking," but haven't had luck so far.
 If you happen to know, please get in touch.

 A "full service" bank like JP Morgan is enormous.
 You can think about it as four main lines of business: